p-laranjinha/dms-focusedapp-widget-remake/README.md

 A slightly modified version of the FocusedApp widget that comes with DMS.

-This version mixes some capabilities of the AppsDock in order to add an icon of the program and a right click popup with actions.
+This version mixes some capabilities of the AppsDock widget in order to add the icon of the active program and a right-click popup with actions.

-I've also changed the space between the bar and the tooltip so it's the same as the popup.

 Although it doesn't have all the features of both the FocusedApp nor the AppsDock because I just picked what I wanted from both.

+I've also changed the space between the bar and the tooltip so it's the same as the popup, and made it so middle-clicking closes the window.

 [DMS plugin development quick start.](https://danklinux.com/docs/dankmaterialshell/plugin-development#quick-start)